Developing Custom Charting Functions with ggplot2

 [1] "Brazil" "India" "Mexico" "Russia" "US"

-Subsequently, we prepare the dataset for visualization by calculating a 7-day centered moving average of daily confirmed cases for the identified top five countries:
+Let’s calculate a 7-day centered moving average of daily confirmed cases for these five countries:

 # Create a data frame with the required information